-You have provided a study (listed in iv.) conducted with an analogue substance but not a category member.
+You have provided a study (listed in viii.) conducted with an analogue substance but not a category member.

-Furthermore, you have provided a study (listed in i.) claimed to be conducted on the Substance, but the identifiers of the test material (EC No 236-062-2, CAS No 13127-82-7) do not correspond to those of the Substance.
+Furthermore, you have provided studies listed in i. to vi. claimed to be conducted on the Substance, but the identifiers of the test material do not correspond to those of the Substance.
 These identifiers also do not correspond to any of the category members.
-In Section 1.1 of your CSR you indicate that based on the names EC No 236-062-2 correlates to the Substance.
-In your comments to the draft decision, you indicated that EC No 236-062-2 corresponds to the Substance.
-However, you have not provided qualitative and quantitative information on the composition to justify why the test material used to generate the data is consistent with the Substance.
-Therefore, ECHA considers this study as also conducted with other substance(s) than your Substance and is used to adapt this information requirement under Annex XI, section 1.5.
+In Section 1.1 of your CSR you only indicate that based on the names EC No 263-163-9 correlates to the Substance.
+However, you have not provided a justification why the test materials used to generate the source data (qualitatively and quantitatively) are consistent with the Substance.
+Therefore, ECHA considers these studies also as conducted with other substance(s) than your Substance and that these studies are used to adapt this information requirement under Annex XI, section 1.5.